ronvohra/api-example-django/README.md

 # drchrono-kiosk

 This is a doctor dashboard and patient check-in kiosk built with Django and the DrChrono API.
-The user is intended to be a doctor who can see his daily scheduled appointments
+The user is intended to be a doctor who can see his daily scheduled appointments, monitor and call in waiting patients and mark them as seen.
+On the patient side of things, patients with scheduled appointments can check themselves in and update their demographics.
+Walk-in patients can also sign themselves in, go through the check-in process and update their demographics as well **(this feature is incomplete since appointment scheduling still needs to be built)**.

+### Future Work

+* Change datetimes from naive to aware
+* Finish walk-in appointment scheduling
+* Create front-end from scratch

 ### Requirements
 - [pip](https://pip.pypa.io/en/stable/)